LauritzR/PDF-Merger/README.md

 Use `-t` to sort by time.<br>
 Use `-desc`for descending order <br>
 The output will be given as result.pdf in the same directory as pdf_merger.py.

-!
-The files should be in alpabetical order (ideally first file "01filename.pdf" and so on) !